cse442-software-engineering-ub/f25-no-brainers/README.project_setup.md

     - When you go to https://aptitude.cse.buffalo.edu/CSE442/2025-Fall/cse-442j/#/login, Apache returns the same index.html file, because that’s what’s physically there.

 3. The React app (client-side router) kicks in after the browser loads the index.html.
-    - Since your URL has a hash (#/login), the browser doesn’t ask the server for a separate /login resource.
+    - Since your URL has a hash (#/login), the browser doesn't ask the server for a separate /login resource.
 Everything after # is handled purely on the client side, meaning all components are loaded entirely within the index.html at once.
     - The React Router reads that hash fragment (#/login) and renders the right component (your Login page).
 This is how SPA works.

+# Development Utilities
+- Clear password reset new email timer: `php api/auth/utility/reset_lockouts.php`
+- Clear login lockout timer: `php api/auth/utility/reset_lockouts.php`